 Keep your keys on you at all times.

 If your keys are with you, it means that someone else can’t be using them to get into your car or sneak into your room.
 There’s the added bonus of not being able to get locked out.
-If you lose your keys, you should assume that your locks have been compromised, so report the loss to campus security as soon as possible.
+If you lose your keys, you should assume that your locks have been compromised, so report the loss to campus security or your landlord as soon as possible.
+Unfortunately, you’ll probably be fined for a replacement set.

 Personalize your things.

 If you want to make your laptop or phone less valuable to someone else, put hard-to-remove stickers on the top.
 Color on the back of your phone with a permanent marker.
-Make sure your name is prominently displayed.
+Etch your name into the metal of your laptop or make sure your name is otherwise prominently displayed.
+It’s much harder for a thief to sell something that’s been personalized than it is for him or her to sell something that is immaculate.

 Use complex passwords for all your electronics.